Applications closed: Monday 5pm 25 November 2019

 The minimum amount available is $250 for all project types with the exception being for facility development which has a minimum request of $1,000.

-Organisations may apply for one project per project type.
-The maximum available to any one organisation is $25,000 in a financial year.
-The amount organisations request should reflect the scale of the project.
+The maximum available to any one organisation is $20,000 in a financial year.
+The amount organisations request should reflect the scale of the project/s.

-Funding should be expended within 18 months of the date of signing the funding agreement.
+Funding should be accepted and claimed within 28 days of successful notification and should be expended within 18 months of the date of signing the funding agreement.

 Who is eligible to apply?